enwikipedia-acc/waca/CONTRIBUTING.md

 ### Future work

-Namespacing currently isn't done, but we should be looking towards this goal.
+Namespacing currently isn't implemented, but we should be looking towards this goal.

 ### Indentation and Braces